flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-06-11-quick-quotes/index.md

       [Click Here To
       See](http://www.foxnews.com/travel/2018/06/08/singapore-airport-detains-kim-jong-un-impersonator-on-arrival.html)
-    citation: Click Here To See
     _key: card-2-700835c2-a33c-4c5d-a8bb-b07f251d97f0
   - order: 2
     body: >-
       > “To me, he was a warm person, and you liked to spend time with him because he was interested.
-He wanted to talk about me and my home … he just didn’t talk about himself and his interest in food.’
+He wanted to talk about me and my home … he just didn’t talk about himself and his interest in food."

       92-year-old Marilyn Hagerty describing Anthony Bourdain, who took his own life last week.
 Bourdain published a book of Hagerty's food reviews as a